ArbitrumFoundation/governance/src/gov-action-contracts/glamsterdam/README.md

 - **EIP-7843 is scheduled for inclusion, not frozen.** Re-check EIP-7773 before deploying.
 If SLOTNUM is dropped, deploy a probe for a different fork-introduced opcode and point the gate at it; the gate itself needs no change.
-- **`perBatchGasCharge` of 400,000 is a placeholder.** See the TODO in `ArbOneSetGlamsterdamGasParamsAction`.
+- **`perBatchGasCharge` is set to 530,000.** Validate batch posting costs on a devnet; see the TODO in `ArbOneSetGlamsterdamGasParamsAction`.
 - **`parentGasFloorPerToken` will not bind while the chains post blob batches only.** It is set anyway so the chains mirror the parent chain rule.
 The economically live change is `perBatchGasCharge`.
-- **The L2 tests run against etched mocks, not ArbOS.** They check the action calls the right precompile methods with the right arguments; they cannot tell you ArbOS accepts 16, or that 400,000 prices batches correctly.
+- **The L2 tests run against etched mocks, not ArbOS.** They check the action calls the right precompile methods with the right arguments; they cannot tell you ArbOS accepts 16, or that 530,000 prices batches correctly.
 That needs a nitro devnet.